alexander-scott/Enhanced-Trigger-Box/README.md

 (label before the field) and field tooltip (text that is displayed on hover).
 After that we pass in exampleGameObject again as the ObjectField needs the current object there so it is displayed correctly.
 Then we set the type which is in this case gameobject.
 The final 'true' allows the user to use gameobjects currently in the scene which we want so set it to true.

+Below the gameobject example are other examples of how you would add your variables to the inspector including, bools, ints, strings and enums.
+For more information about using the EditorGUILayout click [here.](https://docs.unity3d.com/ScriptReference/EditorGUILayout.html)

 ``` csharp
 public override void DrawInspectorGUI()